-Relying on pre-made arrangements can quickly add up, and let’s be honest, it always takes a little too long to find a bunch that matches the aesthetic you entered the store with in mind.
-Plus, if you’re lucky enough to make it home with an arrangement you love, it always seems to end up in a sadder state than is started.
+Relying on pre-made arrangements can quickly add up, and let’s be honest, it always takes a little too long to find a bunch that matches the aesthetic had in mind when you entered the store.
+Plus, if you’re lucky enough to make it home with an arrangement you love, it always seems to end up in a sadder state than it started.

-Today we’re here to tell you that even the freshest of floral novices can turn Whole Foods hydrangeas and Trader Joe’s lilies into a professional looking bouquet with these simple tips.
+But, even the freshest of floral novices can turn Whole Foods hydrangeas and Trader Joe’s lilies into a professional-looking bouquet with these simple tips.

 1. SAY “HELLO” TO YOUR NEW BEST FRIEND, THE TAPE GRID!

-While the “English hand-tie” technique is seen as a classic technique in the floral world, it can be a little tricky to master because you have arrange and hold the bouquet just right before you tie it up forever.
-One of our favorite hacks for creating a sturdy centerpiece with no expert hand-eye coordination required, is a good ol’ tape grid.
-Using scotch or floral tape (either will work well, but floral tape is more water resistant), make a “tic tac toe” pattern on top of your vase.
-The grid will keep flowers upright as you start to build your arrangement, and best of all, will give you the flexibility to play around with different placements as you build out your centerpiece.
+While the “English hand-tie” technique is seen as a classic technique in the floral world, it can be a little tricky to master because you have to arrange and hold the bouquet just right before you tie it up forever.
+One of our favorite hacks for creating a sturdy centerpiece with no expert hand-eye coordination required is a tape grid.
+Using scotch or floral tape (either will work well, but floral tape is more water-resistant), make a “tic tac toe” pattern on top of your vase.
+The grid will keep flowers upright as you start to build your arrangement, and best of all will give you the flexibility to play around with different placements as you build out your centerpiece.

 2. NEVER SKIMP ON GREENERY.

-One of our favorites is ruscus, which works well in a water-based arrangement because of its waxy leaves.
+One of my favorites is Ruscus, which works well in a water-based arrangement because of its waxy leaves.
 It won’t deteriorate quickly and bring your other flowers down with it.
-For a winter arrangement (or Valentines Day!), hypericum berries are a great touch because of their festive, holly-ish look.
+For a winter arrangement (or Valentine’s Day!), hypericum berries are a great touch because of their festive, holly-ish look.
 They come in a variety of colors, including holiday-ready red.

 3. HYDRATE, HYDRATE, HYDRATE!